atari-monk/battleship-mobile/docs/project.md

 named after their content, with optional numbering (001, 002, etc.).
 Each feature should be documented either in its own dedicated file
 or listed on a feature list.

+## Refactoring

+I am now of the opinion that refactoring is optimalization after project is finished,
+or when nothing more can be done without it.